Gazzzzzzzzz/AreoClone/config/hypr/README.md

 # diinki aero Hyprland config
-I've decided to use Hyprland as the tiling window manager of choice for the 'diinki aero' rice.
+diinky decided to use Hyprland as the tiling window manager of choice for the 'diinki aero' rice.

 These are the config files, everything is well commented, so take a look and